Generic Analysis of Model Product Lines via Constraint Lifting

 There are some works, that also propose ways to reuse existing analysis methods by some \emph{lifting}.
 Post~et~al. propose this lifting in~\cite{post2008configuration} for the domain artifacts themselves.
 Similar to what we call \emph{symbolic binding}, C code artifacts are extended in such a way, that they have the configuration information encoded using native C language constructs.
 This enables using a standard C model checker - CBMC in their case.
 However, this analysis is only applicable for C code domain artifacts.
-Guerra~et~al. use a technique, that is similar to our symbolic binding \cite{guerra2018analysing}.
-Their work is about analyzing product-lines of modeling languages - one meta level above our work.
-So-called feature-explicit metamodels (FEMM) are generated from 150\ feature models.
-However, in their 150\ An overview of further literature on product-lines of languages can be found in ~\cite{mendez2016leveraging}~\cite{cengarle2009variability}.

 In contrast to lifting the artifacts, Mitgaard~et~al.~\cite{midtgaard2014systematic} show a way to lift verification methods themselves to product-line level.
-The approach of this work is to lift the derivation of abstract interpretations to product-line level.
+The approach of their work is to lift the derivation of abstract interpretations to product-line level.
 Bodden~et~al. lift static analysis of source code such that it can be reused for analyzing software product-lines~\cite{bodden2013spllift}.
-Hereby they use the IDE solver Heros and apply their solution to Java-based software product-lines.
+Hereby they use the IDE solver \textit{Heros} and apply their solution to Java-based software product-lines.
 Both works are complementary to our work, since they aim on data flow analysis, whereas we are interested in static properties of models.

 Also the work of Alwidian and Amyot in~\cite{alwidian2020union} lifts an existing analysis technique itself.
 The authors enhance an existing method for the analysis of individual goal models to also support the simultaneous analysis of families of goal models.
 In the particular case of their work these families are represented as so-called union models which capture variability and versioning of goal models.
 Our approach does not support versioning.
 Instead, we are not limited to one kind of models or modelling language and support the usual notion of annotation-based 150\% variability.